ssandrews/Smoldyn/docs/user-guide/getting-started.md

 rate constants, unimolecular and bimolecular reactions lead to the respective time step constraints

-The latter equation is for the reaction A + B → products.
+The latter equation is for the reaction `A + B → products`.
 These values are displayed in the `reaction parameters` section of the configuration file diagnostics output.
 While the time scale for unimolecular reactions is independent of concentrations, the time scale for bimolecular